hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/intro.md

 [Minikube](https://kubernetes.io/docs/setup/minikube/) is a method for creating a local, single-node Kubernetes cluster for development and testing.
 Setup is completely automated and doesn’t require a cloud provider account.

 This scenario takes you through the basics of using Minikube.
-You will learn how:
+In the following steps you will learn:

-- to install Minikube
+- how to install Minikube,
-- to configure Minikube
+- how to configure Minikube,
-- the Minikube CLI tool differs from the Kubernetes KubeCtl tool
+- how the Minikube CLI tool differs from the Kubernetes KubeCtl tool,
-- to inspect a cluster
+- how to inspect a cluster,
-- the addons work
+- how addons work.

 ## Key Features ##